vm6502q/qrack.github.io/docs/performance.rst

 .. image:: performance/qrack_ram.png

+QUnit explicitly separates its representation of the quantum state and may operate with much less RAM, but QEngine's RAM usage represents approximately the worst case for QUnit, of maximal entanglement.

 Grover's algorithm is a relatively ideal test case, in that it allows a modicum of abstraction in implementation while representing an ostensibly practical and common task for truly quantum computational hardware.
 For 1 expected correct function inversion result, there is a well-defined highest likelihood search iteration count on half a period of the algorithm for a given number of oracle input permutations to search.
 This graphs shows average time against qubit count for an optimal half period search:

 .. image:: performance/grovers.png